gvwilson/thirdbit/src/fiction/iffy/index.md

 waited for attention
 like courtiers waiting on a king.

-"Where are you takin' us?"
+"Where are we goin'?"
 Iffy asked sullenly.
 She had tried loosening the straps of her harness so that she could wriggle out if she needed to, but they had re-tightened themselves as soon as the engine came to life.